twz123/k0s/docs/k0s-in-docker.md

    Note that more privileges may be required depending on your cluster configuration and workloads.

-   Repeat these steps for each additional worker node.
-Ensure that the workers can reach the controller on the [required ports].
+   Repeat this step for each additional worker node and adjust the container and host names accordingly.
+Make sure that the workers can reach the controller on the [required ports].
+If you are using Docker's default bridged network, this should be the case.

 [session keyring]: https://www.man7.org/linux/man-pages/man7/session-keyring.7.html
 [Linux capabilities]: https://www.man7.org/linux/man-pages/man7/capabilities.7.html